 Key Points

-- Tillage Considerations: A major benefit of strip tilling that we have seen is the opportunity to band fertilizer at the bottom of the tillage strip.
+- Tillage Considerations: A major benefit of strip tilling that we have seen is the opportunity to band dry fertilizer at the bottom of the tillage strip.

 - Upfront Cost: A key recognition in this study is that a higher upfront cost doesn’t inherently mean lower efficiency if there is a significant yield impact.